roc-lang/rbt/docs/adrs/006-jobs.md

         }
 ```

-Specifying `hello` here will mean that `rbt` will expect there to be a file named `hello` in the working directory after the job completes.
+Specifying `"hello"` in the `outputs:` list here will mean that `rbt` will expect there to be a file named `hello` in the working directory after the job completes.

 There are a handful of minor things we want to remember about outputs: